Ask Slashdot: How Can You Teach Programming To Schoolchildren?

 I know there's lots of opinions about CS education (and about whether or not laptops increase test scores).
 So leave your own best thoughts in the comments.
 How can you teach programming to schoolchildren?

-I am currently reading "Mindstorms," by Seymour Papert, which is the namesake of the LEGO product for building intermediate robotics.
-The concepts of that product and its language—LEGO/LOGO—are inspired by Mr. Papert's work therein.
-Read it.
-Let's compare notes afterward, because I'm afraid that your questions betray your all-too-easy view of "education."
-To the questions:

 They still need to learn math and logic...
-(Score:1)
+(Score:3, Insightful)

 at that age, so none of the above.